 Simple.
 Clean.
 Powerful.
-Sans serif fonts are the most common and most versatile fonts out there.
-In the digital world, we all live in, sans serif fonts are the font of choice for thousands of brands around the world, thanks to their clarity, legibility, and simplicity.
+Sans serif fonts are the most common and most versatile of the main types of fonts.
+In the digital world sans serif fonts are the font of choice for thousands of brands globally, thanks to their clarity, legibility, and simplicity.

 Take these famous sans serif logos for example!

 A sans serif font is basically any font that doesn’t have little dashes at the end of each letter (like Times New Roman, which does).

 Etymologically, the word serif comes from old dutch for “dash” or “line”, and sans is French for “without”.
 What do you get when you put them together?
 A font without dashes on it!

 Is it easier to read serif or sans serif?

 The simple answer is, it depends on the context.
 For long-form text, some researchers believe serif fonts improve legibility, but others have found no major difference.
 For display text like billboards or logos, design has until recently favored sans serif fonts.
 However, we are seeing a resurgence in serif font logos (see Mailchimp and Match) to counter sans serifs’ domination of font trends in recent years.